'When people give him a standing ovation it proves that his hard work has paid off'

 Cole’s three-year course will cost his parents Lee and Tamara around £20,000 a year.
 However, that figure would be reduced to £5,000 per year should Cole be successful in securing a Dance and Drama Award (DaDA) which is given to the 25 most talented applicants.
 He will be assessed for a DaDA award in February and April next year.

-Cole, of Haddon Close, Brampton, who has just turned 17, has worked hard to follow his dream.
+Cole, who lives in Chesterfield and has just turned 17, has worked hard to follow his dream.
 Tamara said: "He has done every examination you can think of in terms of tap, ballet, modern, jazz, lyrical, it’s not very often he gets anything lower than a distinction.”

 Much of the week Cole, who is dyslexic, trains at Kickers Dance Studio where he also helps with young acrobatic dance groups.
 He also teaches gymnastics to little ones at Queen’s Park on Saturdays.
 Cole said: "Surrounded by dancers every day of the week has pushed me to do what I do....everyone is there for the same reason.
 If I went to a dance school where I didn’t like the people, where I didn’t idolise any of my teachers then I wouldn’t be where I am today.”